pazacharis/GridRep/README.md

 # GridRep

-GridRep is a feature transformation tool that enables more efficient BSCAN clustering.
+GridRep is a feature transformation-mapping tool that wraps DBSCAN and enables more efficient clustering.

 It is effective for large volumes of low-cardinality input data containing multiple repeating unique sets of feature values.